EightBitAdder/3S2B-CLI/README.md

 6. **Fragment**: Pressing **fr**, followed by a *SMILES* string (followed by **enter**) will display the Fragment Table of the associated *SMILES* string.

 7. **Add**: Pressing **add**, followed by a *SMILES* string (followed by **enter**) inserts the given *SMILES* string into the MDF.

-## Additional Notes

-We are actively working on providing support for Linux and MacOS.
-Stay tuned for updates!